domivillacis/Pewlett-Hackard-Analysis/README.md

 According to our first table, there are 133,776 employees who were born between 01-01-1952 and 12-31-1955 and who are about to retire.
 Of course, this figure is alarming, since the company could not survive without a large part of its employees.

-However, if we look at the data, some employee names are repeated.
+However, if we look closely at the data, some employee names are repeated.
 This means that they may have changed jobs within the company or perhaps they no longer belong to it.

 <img width="692" alt="rt_results" src="https://user-images.githubusercontent.com/112814924/200469802-19cc6f48-b40b-40bf-b5c7-fb271054f70c.png">